buildkite/docs/pages/apis/graphql/graphql_cookbook.md

 ### List cluster IDs

-Get the first 10 clusters and their information for a particular organization:
+Get the first 10 clusters and their information for an organization:

 ```graphql
 query getClusters {